jbagatta/deadmans-gazette/README.md

 # Deadman's Gazette

-A cancellable time-lock encryption system, secure and resilient against coordinated attack, usable as a hardened dead man's switch.
+A dead man's switch, implemented using cancellable time-lock encryption.

+Designed for security to withstand coordinated attack from state-level actors.

 ## Overview

+#### Time-Lock Encryption

-Timelock encryption is provided by the [drand library](https://docs.drand.love/docs/timelock-encryption/), whose node network is maintained by The League of Entropy.
+Time-lock encryption is provided by the [drand consensus network](https://docs.drand.love/docs/timelock-encryption/), a distributed randomness beacon maintained by [The League of Entropy](https://www.drand.love/loe).

 As of the time of this writing (Spring 2025), that node network is currently considered trustable and non-malicious.

+#### Cancellability

-Cancellability is achieved by a breakable chain of decryptions, such that access to the final payload is granted only by access to an intermediary, whose access in turn is ultimately provisioned by the drand time-lock.
+Cancellability is achieved by establishing a breakable chain of decryptions, such that access to the final payload is granted only by access to an intermediary, whose access in turn is ultimately provisioned by the drand time-lock.
 We can effectively cancel a dead man's switch established in this way by scrubbing the decryption data from the intermediary before its credentials are decryptable by the time-lock release.
 If no action is taken by the originator, however, the time-lock will grant access to the intermediary, which then grants access to the final payload.

+#### Deadman's Gazette

-The system proposed here is effectively a resilient implementation of that intermediary, as well as scriptable instructions on how to set up, cancel, and defer a dead man's switch.
+The system proposed here is an implementation of that intermediary, along with automatable instructions on how to set up, cancel, and defer a dead man's switch.

 ## Whitepaper